 Aloe tongaensis 'Medusa', Aloe 'Medusa', Aloe barberae 'Medusa', Aloe bainesii 'Medusa'

-Aloidendron tongaense 'Medusa', formerly known as Aloe tongaensis 'Medusa', is a medium-sized tree with heavy branching stems.
+Aloidendron tongaense 'Medusa', formerly known as Aloe tongaensis 'Medusa', is a tree-like succulent with heavy branching stems.
 It slowly grows up to 12 feet (3.6 m) tall.
-Leaves are pale green but often take on an orange hue, thin, recurved, and up to 18 inches (45 cm) long.
-In late fall to early winter, a stout flowering stem that rises above the foliage up to 2 feet (60 cm) before branching.
+Leaves are pale green but often take on an orange hue.
+They are thin, recurved, and up to 18 inches (45 cm) long.
+In late fall to early winter, a stout flowering stem rises to 2 feet (60 cm) above the foliage before branching.
 Each upright branch bears compact rounded clusters of pale orange buds that open to a pale salmon color.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).